Shenmarukai/UR3e-HandTracking-Control/README.md

 - Begin control of robotic arms by moving your hands to the virtual position of the robotic end effector positions and opening the palms.
 - Close and open the Robotiq grippers by piching the thumb and index finger together.
 - Stop control boy making a fist with each respective hand and moving hands away from the virtal robotic end effector positions.

+* Source code the LeapMotionC.exe program is provided and can be edited and recompiled by linking the LeapMotionSDK into your coding environment

 Control System Diagram: